Skip to main content

 1. Create a GitLab token

 In GitLab, go to User Settings → Access Tokens (or create one here) and create a Personal Access Token with read_api + read_repository scopes.
+Project Access Tokens also work: create one inside your project under Settings → Access Tokens with the same scopes and at least Maintainer role.

 2. Add the token to your project